 How do I find out about upcoming SUBOG events?

 The best way to find out about future SUBOG event is by visiting the Upcoming Events section of the SUBOG website.
 You will see current activities right there.
 Also, SUBOG advertises the majority of their events through the Daily Campus newspaper and the other campus advertising outlets.
 You can also check out the UConn Events Calendar for all upcoming SUBOG and campus events.

-What is an athletic Husky Roadshow?
+What is a Husky Roadshow?

-SUBOG and the Department of Student Activities provides bus transportation for students to all home football games at Rentschler Field in East Hartford, as well as men’s and women’s basketball games at the XL Center in Hartford.
+SUBOG and the Department of Student Activities provides bus transportation for students to all home football games at Rentschler Field in East Hartford, as well as men’s and women’s basketball games and hockey games at the XL Center in Hartford.
 The bus trips are called Husky Roadshows and are advertised as such.
 Visit the Husky Roadshows page for more information.